tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

   mostly one long chain, packages will be built one after the other on a single core.
-It's tempting to parallelize *both* at the Stack/Cabal level and the GHC level, but that can lead to oversubscribing memory and CPU cores and ultimately, thrashing.
+It's tempting to parallelize *both* at the Stack/Cabal level and the GHC level, but that can lead to oversubscribing memory and CPU cores and ultimately, thrashing (not to mention [enduring scaling bugs][ghc-make-slowdown] killing throughput).
 * Partial rebuilds are often **wrong**, because it's hard to verify that all dependencies across build systems were *accurately declared*.
 For example, if Cabal doesn't know that Java files are